bhargavdeshpande/GitHub_Notification_Bot/REPORT.md

 For all the sprints that were involved in this project, the above development process was used in the stages mentioned.

+## LIMITATIONS

+The limitations of the project are as follows:

+[1] Once the user is logged in, by providing the credential (personal access token), he/she will not be able to log out of the application.
+The only way that is possible is by remove the extension from chrome and adding it again.
+This will prompt the user to enter the token again.

+[2] The bot is currently developed only for the Google Chrome web browser.

+## FUTURE WORK

+### [1] Session Management

+Session management is one of the most important plan that can be added to a web application.
+Through this the user will be able to save the token they entered and can be used for any session they want to.
+We would want to add a "Logout" button, which will sign out the user for privacy purpose.

+### [2] Extending project to other web browsers

+We would also in the future, want to make this application available to other web browsers such as "Mozilla Firefox" or "Safari".